The Vermeil Room in 2010 (White House - Chuck Kenndy)

 The Goldware Collection

-The Vermeil Room (pronounced vur-MAY), sometimes called the "Gold Room," was last refurbished in 1991; it serves as a display room and, for formal occasions, as a ladies sitting room.
+The Vermeil Room (pronounced vur-MAY), sometimes called the "Gold Room," serves as a display room and, for formal occasions, as a ladies sitting room.
 The soft yellow of the paneled walls complements the collection of vermeil, or gold-plated silver, bequeathed to the White House in 1956 by Mrs. Margaret Thompson Biddle.

 The vermeil collection contains pieces from different services and includes the work of English Regency silversmith Paul Storr (1771-1844), the French Empire silversmith Jean-Baptiste-Claude Odiot (1763-1850), and Philip Rundell of London, who crafted the vermeil wine cooler at the right.
 The cooler has as its handles classical figures reaching for grapes from an arbor.